Rosa-Fox/mockups/README.md

 ## Finders Publisher

-The Finders application will be named 'Finders Publisher'.
-Providing the user has been granted access, there will be a link to Finders Publisher in their list of available apps in Sign On.
+The Finders application will be named 'Specialist Publisher'.
+Providing the user has been granted access, there will be a link to Specialist Publisher in their list of available apps in Sign On.

 - If a user has access to 1 finder, then that finder page will be the landing page.